-As a UWW Degree Completion Program student, you can finish your customizable bachelor’s degree in Interdisciplinary Studies online and at your own pace.
+As a UWW Interdisciplinary Studies student, you can finish your customizable bachelor’s degree online and at your own pace.
 Explore our areas of study, find out how to maximize your credits, and learn the nuts and bolts of reaching the finish line.

 What You Can Study

-A hallmark of the UWW Degree Completion program is that you can design a degree that is tailored to your skills, talents, and dreams.
-Learn more about our areas of study as well as building a degree program that is entirely your own.
+A hallmark of the UWW Interdisciplinary Studies program is that you can design a degree that is tailored to your skills, talents, and dreams.
+Learn more about our areas of study and building a degree program that is entirely your own.

 Maximize Your Credits

-At the UWW Degree Completion Program, we want to make sure you get credit where credit is due.
-In addition to our generous transfer credit policy, we'll work with you to make sure you are awarded the most credit possible for all eligible prior learning and experience.
+At the UWW Interdisciplinary Studies program, we want to make sure you get credit where credit is due.
+In addition to our generous transfer credit policy and community-college friendly policies, we'll work with you to make sure you are awarded the most credit possible for all eligible prior learning and experience.

 Then we'll work with you to put those credits together in a way that most benefits you.
 The more prior learning you draw from to build your degree concentration, the less new coursework you will have to take and pay for.